-Meetings are, together with papers and books, perhaps the quintessential mechanism for the circulation of academic knowledge.
-And yet, despite their relevance, we usually resort to the most conventional formats: paper presentations, round tables, etc. Nevertheless, anthropology has recently recognised the need to explore other ways of sharing our knowledge and thinking together.
+Meetings are, together with papers and books, the quintessential mechanism for the circulation of academic knowledge.
+And yet, despite the relevance of the methodologies we use to share knowledge, we usually resort to the most conventional formats: paper presentations, round tables, etc. Nevertheless, anthropology has recently recognised the need to explore other ways of sharing our knowledge and thinking together.